Blondberg/SudokuSolver/README.md

 chmod -x ./SudokuSolver/ (only have to do this once):

-python -x ./SudokuSolver/ (this will run the program)
+python -x ./SudokuSolver/ > out.txt (this will run the program and store the result in out.txt)